AHollett95/PowerShell/README.md

 ## FORUM RELATED

 <mark> General rule of thumb:</mark>
-When posting, be descriptive, but concise and show any dependencies that contextualizing your code requires.
+When posting, be descriptive, but concise and show any dependencies that contextualize your code requirements.

 ### [PowerShell Forums](PowerShell.org) (<https://PowerShell.org>)